tautomer/EDMMC/README.md

 As a result, I had to use Excel to get my missions organized and you know it sucks!

-So here is `EDMassacreMissionCompanion`.
+So here is `EDMMC`.
 Before I get started, there are two limitations in this program.

 * I'm no professional code.
 More importantly, I have never built GUI before, so